Florida Annual Eco-Enforcement Reports

 Select a year below to view the Press Release and Report.

-Despite a population bloom and a proliferation of toxic algae blooms, sewer overflows, and the die-off manatees in Florida waters, state records show Florida’s environmental enforcement actions are well below historical averages and have declined significantly in the last two years of the DeSantis administration.
+State records show Florida’s environmental enforcement actions are well below historical averages and have declined significantly in the last three years of the DeSantis administration.

 Florida DEP enforces a wide array of laws that protect the state’s environment and the health of its residents.
-These include laws that protect air resources from industrial pollution, laws that protect the quality of Florida’s water, rivers, lakes, estuaries, and wetlands, and preservation of the state’s beach and dune systems, and laws that protect the environment from the improper handling and disposal of solid and hazardous wastes.
+These include laws protecting air resources from industrial pollution; the quality of Florida’s water, rivers, lakes, estuaries, and wetlands; the state’s beach and dune systems; and the environment from the improper handling and disposal of solid and hazardous wastes.

 Phone: 202-265-7337